Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Method

+In our setup, we have $N$ distinct source waveforms $\{\mathbf{x}_1, \dots ,\mathbf{x}_N\}$ with $\mathbf{x}_n \in \mathbb{R}^D$ for each $n$.
+The sources coherently sum to a mixture $\mathbf{y}=\sum_{n=1}^N \mathbf{x}_n$.
+We also use the aggregated form $\mathbf{x} = (\mathbf{x}_1, \dots, \mathbf{x}_N) \in \mathbb{R}^{N \times D}$.
 In this setting, multiple tasks can be performed: one may generate a consistent mixture $\mathbf{y}$ or separate the individual sources $\mathbf{x}$ from a given mixture $\mathbf{y}$.
 We refer to the first task as \textit{generation} and the second as \textit{source separation}.
 A subset of sources can also be fixed in the generation task, and the others can be generated consistently.
 We call this task \textit{partial generation} or \textit{source imputation}.
 Our key contribution is the ability to perform all these tasks simultaneously by training a single multi-source diffusion model (MSDM), capturing the prior $p(\mathbf{x}_1, \dots, \mathbf{x}_N)$.
 The model, illustrated in Figure \ref{fig:diffusion}, approximates the noisy score function:

 with a neural network:

 where $\mathbf{x}(t) = (\mathbf{x}_1(t), \dots, \mathbf{x}_N(t))$ denotes the sources perturbed with the Gaussian kernel in Eq. \eqref{eq:perturbation_kernel}.
 We describe the three tasks (illustrated in Figure \ref{fig:msdm}) using the prior distribution: \begin{itemize} \item{\textit{Total Generation.}} This task requires generating a plausible mixture $\mathbf{y}$.
 It can be achieved by sampling the sources $\{\mathbf{x}_1, ..., \mathbf{x}_N\}$ from the prior distribution and summing them to obtain the mixture $\mathbf{y}$. \item{\textit{Partial Generation.}} Given a subset of sources, this task requires generating a plausible accompaniment.
 We define the subset of fixed sources as $\mathbf{x}_{\mathcal{I}}$ and generate the remaining sources $\mathbf{x}_{\mathcal{\overline{I}}}$ by sampling from the conditional distribution $p(\mathbf{x}_{\overline{\mathcal{I}}} \mid \mathbf{x}_{\mathcal{I}})$. \item{\textit{Source Separation.}} Given a mixture $\mathbf{y}$, this task requires isolating the individual sources that compose it.
 It can be achieved by sampling from the posterior distribution $p(\mathbf{x}\mid\mathbf{y})$. \end{itemize}